rethree/async/README.md

 `(Thenable | Lazy Promise) a -> Lazy Thenable [ Completed a | Faulted ]`

 Task constructor accepts both eager and lazy promises.
-It will return a `thunk`'ed version of the promise regardless of the input type.
+It will return a `thunk`-ed version of the promise regardless of the input type.
 Lazy ones will not get started until task function returns.

 ```typescript
 // Creation